michhar/azureml-keras-yolov3-custom/README.md

 - Model (`trained_weights_final.h5`)
 - `custom_anchors.txt`

-## Perform inference on video from camera
+## Perform local inference on images or video

 ### Inference on an image